MuthiahPrabhakaran/CoreJavaSapce/multi-threading/README.md

     ~~~~
 [example](https://github.com/MuthiahPrabhakaran/corejava/blob/master/multi-threading/src/main/java/com/java/multithreading/workouts/ThreadCommunication.java)

+## Semaphore
+A semaphore controls access to a shared resource through the use of a counter.
+If the counter is greater than zero, then access is allowed.
+If it is zero, then access is denied.
+What the counter is counting are permits that allow access to the shared resource.
+Thus, to access the resource, a thread must be granted a permit from the semaphore.

+**Working of semaphore**

+In general, to use a semaphore, the thread that wants access to the shared resource tries to acquire a permit.

+-   If the semaphore’s count is greater than zero, then the thread acquires a permit, which causes the semaphore’s count to be decremented.
+-   Otherwise, the thread will be blocked until a permit can be acquired.
+-   When the thread no longer needs an access to the shared resource, it releases the permit, which causes the semaphore’s count to be incremented.
+-   If there is another thread waiting for a permit, then that thread will acquire a permit at that time.

+**Difference b/w Threadpool and Semaphore**
+Threadpool control the total number of threads that we can use in the application in a given time where Semaphore limits the number of threads for a shared resource.
+We can have Threadpool as well as Semaphore in a same scenario.

+**Example:**
+We need to access some shared resource from a slow network which can handle only 5 requests at a time.
+Our application is limited to 15 Threadpools.
+We can implement Semaphore to access the shared resource alone.

+**tryAcquire()** method (optional we can give time restriction)  .
+If  there is no permit available, it will return false.
+Meanwhile, We can use the particular thread to perform some other activity with the use of tryAcquire().

+ **fair**  `true`
+ If this semaphore will guarantee first-in first-out granting of permits under contention, else  `false`

+`` Semaphore sem = new Semaphore(permit, fair);``

 ## Producer-Consumer Problem
 In computing, the producer–consumer problem (also known as the bounded-buffer problem) is a classic example of a multi-process synchronization problem.
 The problem describes two processes, the producer and the consumer, which share a common, fixed-size buffer used as a queue.